santi-nue/LeafletForBlazorTracking/README.md

           var analysis = realTimeMap.Geometric.Points.Analysis(
                                 item => item.type != "ambulance");

+The previous expression will remove "ambulances" from the Nearby Points Analysis.

 #### Nearby Points Tracking

 Configuring the Nearby Points Tracking tool is done by configuring the **nearby** property and implementing the corresponding event methods: **OnNearbyThresholdFired** and **OnNearbyThresholdClosed**.